If you’re in the market for some extra cash and searching for an enjoyable side hustle, it’s well worth considering giving user testing a try.

 The site also works on more of a micro-task setup.
 Each task typically takes less than a minute and you simply give your opinion.
 However, most tasks pay less than one dollar.
 For instance, you might be paid 20 cents or 50 cents per task.
 As such, this is very much “pocket money” income.

 UserCrowd is the tester brand side of the Australia-based UsabilityHub, which has been around since 2008.
 For more information, you can read our full review of UserCrowd here.

 US-based TryMyUI has mixed reviews online.
 However, it’s a common site to see pop up when you’re looking for ways to get paid to test websites, so its inclusion here is justified.

 The controversy around this site suggests that you don’t get paid if the company deems that you did a test “wrongly.”
-While some people report prompt PayPal payment the Friday after completing tests, others state they’ve not been paid for work completed – so proceed with caution.
+Some people report prompt payment of their money via PayPal the Friday after completing tests.
+Others say they haven’t been paid for work completed – so proceed with caution.
 This site pays $10 for tests that take around 20 minutes.

 MTurk works on a micro-task format, where you complete small tasks for varying rates of pay.
 MTurk’s homepage doesn’t list usability testing as one of the most common tasks, but other sites give tutorials on using MTurk for usability tests.

 We have a full user review of Mechanical Turk here.